Tundunmodile/thecakeshop-customer-database/README.md

 - Requires MS SQL Server
 - Execute the thecakeshop-createDBobjects.sql file to create the database objects
 - Execute the thecakeshop-loadsampledata.sql file to load the sample data
+- Upload the flat file for data in tables
-- The thecakeshop.sql file shows how to run the stored procedures
+- The thecakeshop.sql file shows how to execute the stored procedures

 ## Project Requirements